 - Providing a more integrated discussion between cost-benefit analysis and efficiency, competition, and capital formation in rule releases rather than having separate sections;

 - Providing an explanation of the reason behind a proposal; and

 - Including internal costs and benefits in the cost-benefit analyses of rulemakings.

 Currently, the pace of rulemaking has slowed.
 For now, several rules are in limbo, such as the Volcker rule, which bans banks from engaging in proprietary trading that is not at the behest of their clients.
 Coupled with the fact that this is an election year, the rulemaking process will likely continue to be delayed in the near future.
 Positively, now proposed rules, due to the anticipated economic impact to companies, have another layer of analysis to pass through before enactment.
 The outcome should be a more efficient rule that addresses the purpose the SEC intended without an overly excessive cost to achieve compliance.

-For additional information regarding the OIG report, Ms. Schapiro’s testimony or any other topic, please contact email@example.com or by phone at (619) 278-0020.
+For additional information regarding the OIG report, Ms. Schapiro’s testimony, or any other topic, please contact us at (619) 278-0020 to schedule a consultation.